Wondering how to do perform stress tests with Apache Spark Thrift Server? This tutorial will describe one way to do it.

 Apache Spark Thrift Server Load Testing example Overview

 - Confirm our environment (Spark, Cassandra, Thrift Server)

 - Compile our Gatling based load testing code

 - Run a sample Spark Thrift load test

 Setup and configure our environment of Spark, Cassandra, and Thrift Server

 If you are at the point of load testing Apache Spark Thrift Server, I’m going to assume you are already familiar with the setup of Spark, Cassandra or some other backed such as Hive or Parquet.
 Therefore, I’m going to just run through the steps to start everything up in my local environment.
 Adjust the following to best match your environment.

 1. Start Cassandra

-For this tutorial, we’re going to use the killrweather video sample keyspace and queries created in the previous Apache Spark Thrift Server with Cassandra post.
+For this tutorial, we’re going to use the killrweather video sample keyspace and queries created in the previous Spark Thrift Server with Cassandra post.
 You need to go through that tutorial first.
 This post assumes you have already created and loaded the data, so all we need to do now is start cassandra if it is not already running.

 2. Start your Spark Master, at least one Worker and the Thrift Server